Dragons Abreast (DA) Toronto welcomes all breast cancer survivors. No previous paddling experience required.

 In the early spring wear waterproof jackets, pants and shoes.
 Water will splash-up and you want to stay dry and warm.
 Neoprene gloves or rubber gloves are also recommended as the water will be be cold in the first few weeks of practice.
 Bring a change of clothes for after practice.
 They can be left in the Change room Lockers at a cost of 25 cents per locker.
 As the weather warms up shorts, T-shirts and footwear that can get wet will be fine.
 You will find what works best for you.

 Dragons Abreast supplies life jackets and paddles.
 The only suggested item would be a seat pad.
 Kneeling pads that you use in the garden wrapped with the net type shelf liner work well.
 Gel seat pads can also be purchased in various sporting goods locations.

 We use Gushou Dragon Boat forum for attendance.
 Please sign up for practice online with Gushou and the lake practice coordinator will also mark attendance before practice.
 If you will be absent, please update the Gushou form well before practice.

-The team meets for an Annual General Meeting (AGM) at which time we select the races to participate in for the season.
-At that time you will indicate if wish to go to a particular Regatta.
+The team meets before the season starts for an Annual General Meeting (AGM) at which time we select the races to participate in.
+At that time paddlers indicate if wish to go to a particular Regatta.
 If you find that you want to go to a regatta at a later date, please notify the venue captain and/or co-captain.

 Tell your Venue Captain/Co-Captain immediately so they can find a replacement.